4.3 Systems thinking and sensing

 Theory U

-Directing the change from within
+Directing change from within

 Reflection